jonlevi/enFoldX/README.md

 git clone --depth 1 https://github.com/jonlevi/enFoldX.git
 cd enFoldX
 ```
 Alternatively, you can download the zip file directly using the "download" option on the repository options.
 Either clone or download should complete in <5 minutes.
-If you don't include --depth 1, it will be a lot slower since some of the older git history has some large files that were subsequently moved to dropbox.
+If you don't include `--depth 1`, it will be a bit slower since some of the older git history has some large files.

 The python requirements to run these scripts are fairly minimal and you can run
 ```bash